 Fly Box Sizes

-Boxes all come in various sizes, most manufacturers will have three different size boxes in their range.
+Boxes come in various sizes, and most manufacturers will have three different size boxes in their range.
 Choose your box size based on the size of the flies you use.
 Wider boxes work well for the dries so the fly wings do not get trapped and damaged in the box.

-When choosing a fly box for nymphs try to use a slimmer version.
+When choosing a fly box for nymphs, try to use a slimmer version.

 Most boxes will come in the following sizes:

 If you choose a wooden box from a wood craftsman, then you can have it made to whatever size you wish.
-A customized and personalized wooden box is a very stylish way to keep your flies!
+A customized and personalized wooden box is a stylish way to keep your flies!

-What Are The Different Types of Fly Boxes?
+What Are The Different Types Of Fly Boxes?

 Believe it or not, the type of fly box that you choose is going to play a significant role in how organized you are while fly fishing.